-Alzheimer’s Queensland in Partnership with the Australian Government Department of Health has delivered a purpose-built Specialist Dementia Care Program (SDCP).
-The SDCP unit provides a higher level of care for those exhibiting very severe behavioural and psychological symptoms of dementia and are unable to be effectively cared for by traditional aged care services.
+Located in McNally House, Upper Mount Gravatt, our SDCP unit provides a higher level of care for those exhibiting very severe behavioural and psychological symptoms of dementia, who are unable to be effectively cared for by traditional aged care services.

-The specialist unit delivers care in a dedicated dementia friendly environment, with a core focus on stabilising and reducing the individual’s symptoms, with an end goal to transition them to a less intensive care setting.
+Our SDCP unit delivers care in a dedicated, dementia-friendly environment.
+Our core focus is to stabilise and reduce an individual’s symptoms, while our end goal is to transition the individual to a less intensive care setting.

-The brand-new Alzheimer’s QLD SDCP unit has been constructed with aesthetics that reflect dementia friendly and dementia enabling design principles to ensure all individuals feel protected, safe and respected within the facility.
+Our SDCP unit’s dementia-friendly and dementia-enabling design principles serve to ensure all individuals feel protected, safe and respected within our facility.

-All specialists staff working in this unit have been specifically recruited and trained to service resident’s needs.
+All specialist staff working in our SDCP unit have been specifically recruited and trained to optimally service our resident’s needs.

 Philosophy of care and care approach

-The SDCP unit is modelled off the highest level of quality care and safety for all individuals using a person-centred and goal orientated philosophy.
-The SDCP model ensures all residents have access to medical specialists to ensure appropriate clinical oversight and care.
-Alzheimer’s QLD as an SDCP provider is responsible for directly sourcing and funding allied health services such as psychologists, physiotherapists, occupational therapists, dieticians, dentists, oral hygienists, speech pathologists and any other necessary health professionals required.
+Our SDCP unit is modelled on providing the highest level of quality care and safety for all individuals, utilising a person-centred and goal-orientated philosophy.
+All residents have access to medical specialists, to ensure appropriate clinical oversight and care.
+As an SDCP provider, Alzheimer’s Queensland is responsible for directly sourcing and funding allied health services, such as psychologists, physiotherapists, occupational therapists, dieticians, dentists, oral hygienists, speech pathologists and other necessary allied healthcare professionals.

-Primarily, residents will remain within the SDCP until stabilised and symptoms are reduced, before enabling them to transition to a less intensive care setting.
-It is expected that the usual length of stay in a specialist dementia care unit will be up to 12 months.
+Primarily, our residents will remain within our SDCP until they are stabilised and their symptoms are controlled, before we enable them to transition to a less intensive care setting.
+We anticipate the usual length of stay in a specialist dementia care unit is up to 12 months.

 Eligibility for the SDCP unit

-- Individuals with very severe BDSP, generally behaviours classified as/ or equivalent to Tier 6 in the Brodaty et. al. model2.
+- People with very severe behavioural and psychologist symptoms of dementia (BDSP), generally behaviours classified as, or equivalent to, Tier 6 in the Brodaty et. al. model 2; and

-- Those who are unable to be appropriately cared for by mainstream aged care services, but
+- Those who are unable to be appropriately cared for by mainstream aged care services.

 Security of tenure for the SDCP unit

-Alzheimer’s Queensland will work with residents and their family to ensure a smooth transition following a period of care in the SDCP unit.
-However, in the case that the transition is not smooth, security of tenure requirements will protect the rights of both parties by establishing circumstances in which a provider can ask a care recipient to leave the specialist dementia care unit but, must provide the resident with a suitable transfer option.
+Alzheimer’s Queensland works with each resident and their family, to ensure a smooth transition following a period of care in our SDCP unit.
+Should the transition prove challenging however, security of tenure requirements will protect the rights of both parties, by establishing circumstances in which a provider can ask a care recipient to leave the SDCP unit, but must provide the resident with a suitable transfer option.